kgrotel/terraform-ts-mode/README.md

 - Syntax highlighting
 - Indentation
-- format on save (via eglot)
+- format on save (via eglot-format)
 - Code Suggestions

-## Notes & Ussues
+## Notes & Usage

-- regarding iddentation: terraform-ls doesnt support indentation aside 2 which meansindentation should not be changed.
-Never the less treesit-identation is set but only correct identation while editing
+- regarding indentation: terraform-ls and with it eglot-format does not support indentation aside 2 which means indentation should not be changed.
+Nevertheless treesit-identation is set but only correct identation while editing
-- currently only treesit default imenu is used which is not fitting very well
+- currently eglot auto creates imenu which is not fitting very well (working on this is next)

 ## Contribute